4passwords/4P-TSS-Export-Toolbox/README.md

 The scripts features are:

 - Export all secrets by template
-- Export all secrets by template and from a given dat that were updated or changed
+- Export all secrets by template from a given date that were updated or changed
-- Export also pathname to be used in the Secret Server Import
+- Export Full pathnames to be used in the Secret Server Import
-- Specify custom pathname or not pathname at all
+- Added options to Specify custom pathname or no pathname at all

 TODO improvements: